hbgl/money-money-money/README.md

 <span style="color:firebrick;font-size:2em;">**This is a pre-release version.
 Use at your own risk.**</span>

-A JavaScript library for dealing with money safely.
+A JavaScript library for dealing with money, safely.

 ## Installation